Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Background

 \section{Background}

 \textbf{Massively Multilingual Models.} Multilingual masked language models have pushed the state-of-the-art on cross-lingual language understanding by training a single model for many languages \citep{devlin-etal-2019-bert,xlm, conneau-etal-2020-unsupervised}.
-Encoder-decoder Transformer \citep{NIPS2017_3f5ee243} models that are pretrained using monolingual corpora from multiple languages, such as mBART \citep{liu}, outperform strong baselines in medium- and low-resource NMT.
-Recently, mBART-50 \citep{Tang2020MultilingualTW} was introduced, pretrained in $50$ languages and multilingually fine-tuned for NMT.
+Encoder-decoder Transformer \citep{NIPS2017_3f5ee243} models that are pretrained using monolingual corpora from multiple languages, such as mBART \citep{liu}, outperform strong baselines in medium- and low-resource NMT. mBART-50 \citep{Tang2020MultilingualTW} is an extension of mBART, pretrained in $50$ languages and multilingually fine-tuned for NMT.
 However, while multilingual NMT models are known to outperform strong baselines and simplify model deployment, they are susceptible to negative interference/transfer \citep{mccann, arivazhagan2019massively, Wang_2019_CVPR, conneau-etal-2020-unsupervised} and catastrophic forgetting \citep{Goodfellow14anempirical} when the parameters are shared across a large number of languages.
 Negative transfer affects the translation quality of high-resource \citep{conneau-etal-2020-unsupervised}, but also low-resource languages \citep{wang-etal-2020-negative}.
 As a remedy, providing extra capacity to a multilingual model using language-specific modules has been proposed \citep{sachan-neubig-2018-parameter,wang2018multilingual,m2m100,pfeiffer-etal-2022-lifting}.
 We take a step forward in this direction and train \textit{language-family adapters} on top of a pretrained model.
-Our NMT model leverages the similarities of languages and can better decode into multiple directions, improving results compared to baselines.
+Our approach introduces modular components which leverage the similarities of languages and can better decode into multiple directions, improving results compared to baselines.